-- Monthly repayments are paired with utility electric bill
+Monthly repayments are paired with utility electric bills.

-- Can use on-time monthly bill payments as proxy for credit check
+Can use on-time monthly bill payments as a proxy for a credit check

 There are two types of on-bill programs.
-With on-bill financing, the utility provides its own funds to complete the energy efficiency upgrades, and the customer repays the utility through their monthly energy bill.
-With on-bill repayments, a third party lender provides the funds, but the customer can still repay the loan through their utility bill.
+With on-bill financing, the utility provides its funds to complete the energy efficiency upgrades, and the customer repays the utility through their monthly energy bill.
+With on-bill repayments, a third-party lender provides the funds, but the customer can still repay the loan through their utility bill.

-- Your credit score is not high enough for an energy efficiency loan or energy-efficient mortgage
+Your credit score is insufficient for an energy-efficient loan or energy-efficient mortgage.

-While on-bill financing provides homeowners and businesses with funds to make upgrades to their property, it is different from standard home improvement loans in a few important ways.
+While on-bill financing provides homeowners and businesses with funds to upgrade their property, it differs from standard home improvement loans in a few important ways.

 One of the reasons that on-bill financing is a popular option is that it is accessible even for property owners who would not qualify for traditional loans because of their credit score.
-On-bill financing programs can use a utility customer's on-time bill payments to determine eligibility, rather than a credit check.
+On-bill financing programs can use a utility customer's on-time bill payments rather than a credit check to determine eligibility.

 Your utility bill savings with energy efficiency will be incremental, but they add up over time.
-When you conduct energy efficiency improvements using on-bill financing, you immediately begin to enjoy the financial benefits of reduced electricity use without having to pay anything upfront.
+When you conduct energy efficiency improvements using on-bill financing, you immediately enjoy the financial benefits of reduced electricity use without paying anything upfront.
 In most cases, your monthly repayments won't exceed your savings from the energy efficiency measures you undertook, so you will immediately benefit from your energy efficiency investment.

 Selling your home

-If you sell your property before your loan is completely paid off, you may or may not be able to transfer the remainder of the loan to the new property owner depending on the program structure.
-If you can, the buyer will take on the loan payments as part of their utility bill.
-If you can't, you will have to pay the rest of the loan off in full when you move.
-However, because energy efficient homes tend to sell for a higher price, you should be able to pay off the remainder of your loan without losing any money on your investment.
+If you sell your property before your loan is completely paid off, you may or may not be able to transfer the remainder of the loan to the new property owner, depending on the program structure.
+The buyer will take the loan payments as part of their utility bill if you can.
+If you can't, you will have to pay the rest of the loan in full when you move.
+However, because energy-efficient homes tend to sell for a higher price, you should be able to pay off the remainder of your loan without losing any money on your investment.

-As with other specialized energy efficiency financing programs, the availability of on-bill financing is dependent on where you live.
-The good news: many utilities want to encourage their customers to be more energy efficient and see on-bill financing programs as an effective way to do it.
-In some cases, the state or local government in your area might also provide support – financial or otherwise – to pave the way for on-bill financing.
+As with other specialized energy efficiency financing programs, the availability of on-bill financing depends on where you live.
+The good news: many utilities want to encourage their customers to be more energy efficient and see on-bill financing programs as effective.
+In some cases, the state or local government in your area also provides financial or otherwise support to pave the way for on-bill financing.

-Utilities in California, Connecticut, Hawaii, Kansas, and New York are among many that offer on-bill programs of some kind.
+Utilities in California, Connecticut, Hawaii, Kansas, and New York are among many that offer on-bill programs.
 The best way to find out whether your utility offers an on-bill financing or on-bill repayment program for energy efficiency is to contact them directly.
 Some utilities offer programs exclusively for commercial or residential properties, while others have broader eligibility criteria.